What are the basics of bipolar disorder

 But as you can see, I emphasize lithium and lamotrigine over the rest.
 This helps avoid the "atypical antipsychotic" group, which includes olanzapine/Zyprexa and quetiapine/Seroquel, as well as risperidone and aripiprazole/Abilify, because my patients usually don't like to stay on these medications long-term, for two reasons.
 First, even these new "second generation" or "atypical" antipsychotics still feel like antipsychotics to a lot of people: they slow down thinking, especially.
 Sometimes that's a very good thing, and when that effect is necessary, these are great options.
 But I generally prefer to use medications that when they are working well are basically "invisible" to the person taking the medication: you feel "normal", not "drugged" in the least.

 Secondly, all of these antipsychotics sometimes cause weight gain and can raise the risk of diabetes.
 Zyprexa is worst in this respectLeslie and risperidone and quetiapine are thought to be intermediate.
 Aripiprazole causes less weight gain, but it can still cause this problem just like the rest; and ziprasidone perhaps least, maybe only rarely doing so (unfortunately ziprasidone is the trickiest to use; after years of fooling with it I still have trouble prescribing it, so don't expect your primary care doctor to be suggesting it, despite the better risk profile regarding weight).
+Update 12/2013: the new one is lurasidone: too early to know the real risks, as explained here.

 Not first line but worth a serious look in some cases